TeachBooks/TeachBooks/docs/source/contributing.rst

 ``teachbooks`` module in the venv as it is edited.
 Note that this step can take a long time on Windows; the reason is most likely due to malware scanners on organization-owned/managed computers.
-To resolve this you can stop and start the installation process several times (or switch to Linux). to avoid this).
+To resolve this you should disable the "Realtime malware protection" on your machine.
+If that is not possible, stop and start the installation process several times.
+As you can probably already guess, the most effective solution for this (and perhaps many of your other open source software problems) is to switch to Linux. to avoid this).
 In general, the `Setuptools manual
 <https://setuptools.pypa.io/en/latest/userguide/development_mode.html>`__
 can be a useful reference in case you run into issues here.